5 tips for delivering a great presentation

 Starting with a blank slate is always hard.
 It's much easier to critique or edit the 'essay' than to write it.
 We've all been there.
 Sometimes inspiration is sparked from something you recently read, or your brilliant idea needs financial backing.
 Whatever the purpose or inspiration, wrangling and shaping your story into a presentation can be challenging.
 Your desired outcome is to create a memorable moment with some lean-in from the audience.
 It's the getting there that has you feeling stuck.

-You want the viewer to love it and eventually you'd love to amass volumes of likes, followers, a loud applause or the fundraise you've been dreaming of, for far too long.
-Ultimately you want to come 'off-stage' feeling proud and a step closer to telling your truth and on the path to creating a long-lasting brand.
+You want the viewer to love it and eventually you'd love to amass volumes of likes, followers, loud applause, or the fundraiser you've been dreaming of, for far too long.
+Ultimately, you want to come 'off-stage' feeling proud and a step closer to telling your truth and on the path to creating a long-lasting brand.

 Step away from the blank screen (or page) and ask yourself the most important questions: who is my audience, what will they expect and what message do I want them to walk away with?